ViewComponent/view_component/README.md

 ### Template Inheritance

-Components that subclass another component automatically inherit their parent's template if they don't define their own template.
+Components that subclass another component inherit the parent component's template if they don't define their own template.

 ```ruby